FY 2015

 IMG_0328

-award ceremony and commentary, we again commended business organizations that have achieved excellent results this fiscal year.
-This year's Outstanding Organization was selected by the "Niconico Family Concert Executive Committee of Kyoto City University of Arts Student Volunteers," which received the award in recognition of their proper implementation of the objectives clearly stated at the time of application and their activities being clearly stated in their own words.
+Continuing from last year, this year’s awards were given to business organizations that have achieved excellent results.
+This year’s outstanding organization was selected as the “Nico Nico Family Concert Executive Committee of Kyoto City University of the Arts Student Volunteers,” and the award was given in recognition of the fact that the group properly practiced the objectives clearly stated in the application and that its activities were clearly described in their own words.
 Congratulations!!

-In addition, we hope that all organizations will make use of the learnings and connections gained through their activities and continue their activities in the future!
+In addition, I hope that all organizations will continue their activities in the future, making use of the learnings and connections gained through their activities!

 IMG_0374